 Physiotherapists also play an integral role in the management of patients with a tracheostomy.

-COVID-19 poses significant considerations for respiratory physiotherapy interventions due to their aerosol generating potential.
+COVID-19 poses significant considerations for respiratory physiotherapy interventions due to their AGP.
 Table 5 outlines recommendations for providing respiratory care to patients with COVID-19.

 Table 5.
 Recommendation for physiotherapy respiratory interventions: